 How many people depend on your earning capacity?
 If the answer is “none,” you probably don’t need life insurance.

 Once you perform this exercise, you may find that your dependents may need little additional income from life insurance.
-But if you have young children, you may find that it makes sense to buy an affordable amount of life insurance.
+But if you have young children, you may find that buying an affordable amount of life insurance makes sense.
 For more information, see Using Life Insurance to Provide for Your Children.

 Now, assess whether you need life insurance for short-term needs: